 William Fox-Pitt: All You Need to Know

 A regular number 1 in the eventing world, stables owner, husband, father – is there anything William Fox-Pitt can’t do?
 He’s made his name as one of the best British riders of all time throughout his more than 30-year career.
-After suffering a bad fall last season, he’s back in the saddle again, ready to compete for the rest of 2016.

 We’re honoured to have him on Team Musto, as an ambassador for our equestrian line.
 As he continues another busy season, here are seven things you need to know about William Fox-Pitt.